bernardocmarques/ESP-Touch_and_PushingBox_Example/README.md

 This project is a simple example of the integration between [ESP-Touch v2 application](https://github.com/EspressifApp/EsptouchForAndroid/releases/tag/v2.0.0/esptouch-v2.0.0.apk) and the [PushingBox API](https://www.pushingbox.com/api.php).

+## Compile the project

+This source code needs to be compiled using the Espressif IoT Development Framework (esp-idf).
+Documentation and download here: https://docs.espressif.com/projects/esp-idf/en/latest/esp32s2/

 ## Configure the project

 ```